wp-xyz/MyDBFStudio/README.md

 * Store user settings and the names of recently loaded files in an ini file in the the user's home directory.
 * Layout of the controls is determined by anchoring and autosizing and thus should work out in all operating systems supported.
 Form positions are stored in the ini file.
 * Support drag and drop of dbf files from the operating system.
+* Optionally, auto-fill the column of the DBGrid displaying the dbf file.